Phyllis Hyman (album)

 Phyllis Hyman is the self-titled solo debut studio album by American soul singer-songwriter Phyllis Hyman.
 It was released by Buddah Records in 1977.
-The album charted at number 107 on the Billboard 200 chart, and of the singles released from the album, "No One Can Love You More" was the most successful, charting at number 58 in the Billboard Hot Soul singles chart.
+The album charted at number 107 on the Billboard 200 chart.

 Album information

 After recording a cover version of The Stylistics' 1971 hit "Betcha by Golly, Wow" that appeared on Norman Connors' 1976 You Are My Starship album, Hyman was signed to Buddah and began work on her debut.
 The album featured the hits "Loving You – Losing You", and "I Don't Want to Lose You", an R&B ballad (originally recorded by The Spinners).
-Phyllis Hyman has since been re-issued on CD.
-This re-issue is out of print; however, eight of the tracks are available on The Best of Phyllis Hyman – The Buddah Years, issued by Sequel Records in 1990.